-“The amount of burden it takes off of the resident to not have to manage their life and instead focus on the good things… it’s actually magical,” says Rachel Levy, a social worker and national account manager for A Place for Mom.
-“That was the part I always loved when I worked in communities.”
+“The amount of burden it takes off of the resident to not have to manage their life and instead focus on the good things — it’s actually magical,” says Rachel Levy, a social worker and national account manager for A Place for Mom.

-From help with daily living to providing a wide range of social opportunities that ward off senior loneliness, here are some of the main services and amenities of assisted living communities can help seniors live their best lives.
+From help with daily routines to providing a wide range of social opportunities that ward off loneliness, the services and amenities at assisted living communities can help seniors live their best lives.

-Activities in assisted living communities strive to promote three main core needs of aging adults:
+Activities in assisted living communities focus on three core needs of aging adults:

 Our advisors help 300,000 families each year find the right senior care for their loved ones.